-Starting during the 2019-20 academic year, the Black Future Lawyers (BFL) program at UofT Law offers Black undergraduate students a range of opportunities to engage with the law school and legal profession.
-Our goal is to create a positive community that supports students towards achieving their goal of attending law school and becoming a lawyer.
+From its start during the 2019-20 academic year, the Black Future Lawyers (BFL) program at UofT Law offers Black undergraduate students a range of opportunities to engage with the law school and legal profession.
+Our goal is to create a positive community that supports students towards achieving their goals of attending law school and becoming a lawyer.

 - Attending the annual Black Future Lawyers conference at UofT Law

 - Attending speakers, panels, conferences and other special law-related events on campus

 - Attending law school admissions/application and financial aid sessions intended specifically for Black students

 - Coffee chats with Black lawyers who are practicing in an area of law in which you are interested

 - Getting paired with a mentor who is a Black legal professional

 Work experience and law school prep

 - Participating in UofT Law’s free LSAT prep program where eligible